 The examination is based on the Criteria List which describes all the information an LCA Professional is expected to know.
 The Certification Management System describes all the details about how the system works in conformance with ISO 17024.

 All candidates must submit Exam Prerequisites, as prescribed in the ACLCA website, for verification before they are able to book the exam.

-The procedure for holding the exam is as follows
+The overall procedure for the exam is as follows